adrido/minetest-mapper-cpp/doc/manual.rst

 	See `Colors and Nodes Files`_ and `Heightmap-nodes.txt Syntax`_.

-	Minetestmapper will attempt to automatically find a suitable heightmap-nodes.txt file.
+	By default, Minetestmapper will attempt to automatically find a suitable heightmap-nodes.txt file.
 See `Colors Files Search Locations`_.

 ``--heightmap-yscale <factor>``